jeskaj/dance-diary-terminal-app/README.md

 # T1A3 Terminal Application:  Dance Diary

 ## Overview & Purpose
-**Dance Diary** is a terminal application to designed assist dance teachers, by storing their students' contact information and keeping track of students’ progress through the repertoire.
+**Dance Diary** is a terminal application to designed assist dance teachers, by storing their students' contact information and keeping track of students’ progress through the syllabus of dance styles and steps being taught.

 *NOTE: The initial project proposal also included a feature to develop lesson plans, which has not been completed for the initial release.*